tom171296/BlogNet/_posts/2026/2026-01-06-provenance-and-attestation.md

 This isn't future-state security, it's the new baseline for responsible software development.

-In this blogpost, I'll explain what provenance and attestation are, why they matter, and how you can implement them in your build pipelines using GitHub Actions and .NET.
+In this blogpost, I'll explain what provenance and attestation are, why they matter, and how you can implement them in your build pipelines using GitHub Actions.

 ## Introduction to SLSA: Why Your Software Supply Chain Needs a Guardian